bfortuner/ml-glossary/docs/glossary.rst

 .. _glossary_deep_learning:

 Deep Learning
-  Deep Learning is derived from one machine learning algorithm called perceptron or malti layer perceptron that gain more and more attention nowadays because of its success in different fields like, computer vision to signal processing and medical diagnosis to self-driving cars.
-As all other AI algorithms deep learning is from decades, but now today we have more and more data and cheap computing power that make this algorithm really powerful to achive state of the art acuracy. in modern world this algorithm knowns as artificial neural network. deep learning is much more than traditional artificial neural network. but it was highly influenced by machine learning's neural network and perceptron network.
+  Deep Learning is derived from one machine learning algorithm called perceptron or multi layer perceptron that gain more and more attention nowadays because of its success in different fields like, computer vision to signal processing and medical diagnosis to self-driving cars.
+As all other AI algorithms deep learning is from decades, but now today we have more and more data and cheap computing power that make this algorithm really powerful to achieve state of the art accuracy.
+In modern world this algorithm knowns as artificial neural network. deep learning is much more than traditional artificial neural network.
+But it was highly influenced by machine learning's neural network and perceptron network.

 .. _glossary_dimension:

 Dimension
-  Dimention for machine learning and data scientist is differ from physics, here Dimention of data means how much feature you have in you data ocean(data-set). e.g in case of object detection application, flatten image size and color channel(e.g 28*28*3) is a feature of the input set.  in case of house price pridiction (maybe) house size is the data-set so we call it 1 dimentional data.
+  Dimention for machine learning and data scientist is differ from physics, here Dimention of data means how much feature you have in you data ocean(data-set). e.g in case of object detection application, flatten image size and color channel(e.g 28*28*3) is a feature of the input set.
+In case of house price prediction (maybe) house size is the data-set so we call it 1 dimentional data.

 .. _glossary_epoch: